Waffle House shooting: Suspect in killing of four taken into custody after manhunt

 Breaking News Emails

-The man suspected of killing four people and injuring four others after opening fire inside a Tennessee Waffle House has been arrested following a extensive manhunt, according to police.
+The man suspected of killing four people and injuring four others after opening fire inside a Tennessee Waffle House has been arrested following a massive manhunt, according to police.

 Travis Jeffrey Reinking, 29, was taken into custody on Monday afternoon, moments after a press conference in which police said they had no new leads.

 "Murder suspect Travis Reinking is in custody.
-Arrested moments ago," Nashville Metro Police tweeted just after 2 p.m.
+Arrested moments ago," Metropolitan Nashville Police Department tweeted just after 2 p.m.
 ET.

+In a second tweet, police said that Reinking was found "in a wooded area near Old Hickory Blvd & Hobson Pk.," which is less than two miles from the Waffle House.

+Pictures tweeted by the Metro Nashville police showed Reinking in the back of a patrol vehicle wearing a torn red long-sleeve shirt and dirty blue jeans.
+He appears to have scrapes on his skin.

 Reinking had been added to the Tennessee Bureau of Investigation's "Top 10 Most Wanted" list after the Sunday morning shooting, according to the agency's Twitter page.